albertobelloni/TestBeam/README.md

 ```

 The file _energy_hists.root_ shall also be created.
 It contains a tree with
-the energy of fiducial hits for each of the scintillator tiles.
+the energy of fiducial hits for each of the scintillator tiles, and binned
+energy distributions.
+This file is used as input to the fitters.

 ## Run the fitter(s)

 ### Physics-driven

 The physics-driven fitter requires the installation of Yi-Mu's RooFit PDFs.
-Instructions can be found in the top of _fitter2017.C_
+Instructions can be found in the top of _fitter2017.C_.
 Once compiled, run the fits on condor: